Moein-Khajehnejad/Moein-Khajehnejad.github.io/honors.md

 layout: page
 title: Honors
 ---
+- <b>2022:</b> Elected to receive the student support provided by Katana Graph to attend <b>NetSci-X 2022</b> conference in Porto, Portugal.

+- <b>2021:</b> Elected to attend <b>International School in Artificial Intelligence and its Applications in Computer Science (ISAAC)</b>, Melbourne, Australia.

 - <b>2020:</b> Elected to attend Machine Learning Summer School (<b>MLSS 2020</b>) with acceptance rate of 13.8%, Tübingen, Germany. [<a href="https://www.youtube.com/watch?v=dYSjbhN6zss&t=12s">Link to my presentation.</a>]

 - <b>2020:</b>  Elected to attend and receive living allowance for the <b>School on Collective Animal Behaviour</b>; Organized by the international center of theoretical physics (ICTP), Havana, Cuba.